the-expanse/SideQuestWiki/Beatsaber-update-#.#.#-is-out,-can-i-install-it?.md

-After uninstalling Beatsaber Back out and uninstall Beat On as well from the `My Apps` tab,
+After uninstalling Beatsaber Back out and uninstall BMBF as well from the `My Apps` tab,
 ### Make sure it is removed properly, and is no longer visible in `My Apps`

 ![](https://cdn.discordapp.com/attachments/608376262347587595/608398315914133520/Screenshot_1080.png)